 Inside: Yesterday marked nine months since his death.
 Nine months can feel like a lifetime or the blink of an eye.
 Enough time to help create and birth new life but not enough time for my heart, mind, or spirit to figure out how to say goodbye.

-TW: grief, child loss, suicide
+Sensitive content: grief, child loss, suicide

 I took my son’s leftover medications to the drug store today for safe disposal.
 This probably sounds like a very minor accomplishment, an inconsequential baby step, but it felt like an important act of letting go.

 The thought of cleaning out his bedroom or sorting through the boxes and Rubbermaid containers stacked in our basement, which hold what’s left of his life, rips me open all over again.
 I can hardly corral my thoughts inside the truth that one day we will need to do this.

 One day but not today.